irgipaulius/maps_scrape_bookmarklet/README.md

 4. **Open your list**
    - Click on "Saved" in the left sidebar (or the menu icon ≡)
    - Select the list you want to scrape (e.g., "Starred places", "Want to go", etc.)

+5. **Run the bookmarklet**
    - Click your bookmark from the bookmarks bar
+   - A floating blue button will appear in the bottom-right corner: **📍 Export (0)**
+   - Open your browser's Developer Console (F12 or Cmd+Option+I on Mac) to see parsed results

-5. **Scroll to load all items**
+6. **Scroll to collect all items**
-   - **IMPORTANT**: Scroll down through your entire list until all locations are loaded
+   - **IMPORTANT**: Scroll down through your entire list to load all locations
+   - Google Maps lazy-loads ~20 items at a time
+   - Watch the button counter increase as places are collected: **📍 Export (20)**, **📍 Export (40)**, etc.
-   - Google Maps lazy-loads items, so you need to scroll to the bottom
+   - Keep scrolling until you reach the bottom and the counter stops increasing
    - Wait for the page to finish loading (no more spinners)

-6. **Run the bookmarklet**
-   - Open your browser's Developer Console (F12 or Cmd+Option+I on Mac)
-   - You should see parsed results logged in the console
+7. **Download your CSV**
+   - Click the **📍 Export** button when you've loaded all your places
-   - A download button will appear or CSV will be automatically generated
+   - The CSV will download automatically

-7. **Download your data**
-   - Your locations will be exported as a CSV file
+   - Console will show a grouped log of all collected places
-   - Open in Excel, Google Sheets, or any spreadsheet software
+   - Open the CSV in Excel, Google Sheets, or any spreadsheet software

+**Note**: The bookmarklet collects data in real-time as you scroll.
+If you close the page, you'll lose uncollected data.
+The export button prevents duplicates automatically.

 ## 🔒 Security & Trust